justin2004/weblog/DRAFTS/troubleshooting/README.md

 # Three Independent Dimensions of Work on Engineered Artifacts
-### and the cost of not moving freely in all three
+### And The Cost of Not Moving Freely In All Three

 <br/>